 A “K-shaped” recovery is when different sections of an economy rebound from a recession at different rates.
-This can apply to many different forms of economic analysis, but in practice, it most often means that low-income households lag behind high-income households in regaining lost wealth and earning power.
-Here’s what you need to know about these kind of recoveries and some examples of the phenomenon.
+This can apply to many different forms of economic analysis, but in practice it most often means that low-income households lag behind high-income households in regaining lost wealth and earning power.
+Here’s what you need to know about these kind of recoveries and an example of the phenomenon.

 The Definition of a K-Shaped Recovery

 Economists love their letters.
 After a recession the economy can recover in many different ways.
 Economists name many of these recoveries after the shape they make on a graph.
 A “U-shaped” recovery will refer to an economy that swoops down into recession then scales back up again before tapering into normal growth.
 (Making a curve down followed by a curve up in a “U” shape on graphs such as time vs. gross domestic product or time vs. market prices.)
 The infamous “V-shaped” recovery that many economists had hoped for early in 2020 referred to a sudden economic crash followed by an equally swift recovery.